singlequote/laravel-locale-finder/README.md

 # Laravel Translation Finder
-Find all translation keys in your blades, scripts, files etc. and translate to the given language.
+This package scans your project files (like Blade, PHP, and script files) for translation keys (__("...") or @lang("...")), automatically translates them into your specified languages using an external translation service, and saves them to the correct language files.
+It also helps maintain clean language files by removing keys that are no longer in use.

 [![Latest Version on Packagist](https://img.shields.io/packagist/v/singlequote/laravel-locale-finder.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-locale-finder)
 [![Total Downloads](https://img.shields.io/packagist/dt/singlequote/laravel-locale-finder.svg?style=flat-square)](https://packagist.org/packages/singlequote/laravel-locale-finder)

 ### Installation
-Install the package using composer.
-Save the package to the dev section for the package is only needed when developing your project.
-If you need it on your production, remove the `--dev` option.
+Install the package via Composer.
+It's recommended to install it as a development dependency since it's typically only used during development.
 ```console
 composer require singlequote/laravel-locale-finder --dev
 ```